FreekKalter/geoselect/README.md

 # geoselect

 A script to select photos from a set, based on geographical location.
 Either via a decimal latitude/longitude point.

 Or a photo taken in the desired location, it will look for exif standerized gps lat- and longitude tags.

+*TODO:*
+- use consistent naming of the program/moduel/script (choose one and use it everyhwere)
+    - use the same intro in the programs help description
+- A better (short) introduction.
+(Write like your talking to a friend)

 ## Installing